Package scriptella.driver.text

 Additional notes:

-0(zero) column name in the produced result set contains the matched line.
+0(zero) column name in the produced result set contains the matched line. - Leading and trailing whitespaces in query element and input file lines are trimmed by default.

 <query>